adrn/gala/docs/conventions.rst

 ============

-The arrays and :class:`~astropy.units.Quantity` objects expected as input and returned as ouput throughout ``Gary`` have shapes that follow a particular convention, unless otherwise specified in function or class docstrings.
+The arrays and :class:`~astropy.units.Quantity` objects expected as input and returned as ouput throughout ``Gala`` have shapes that follow a particular convention, unless otherwise specified in function or class docstrings.

 For arrays containing coordinate or kinematic information, ``axis=0`` is assumed